Non-normal affine monoids: Applications

 \begin{theorem} Let $Q$ be an affine monoid of *dimension $d$.
-The following holds: \begin{itemize} \item If $d \geq 2$, then $\sdep \kQ = 1$ if and only if there is a $0$-*dimensional family of holes. \item $Q$ is locally normal if and only if there is no family of holes of positive *dimension. \item $\kQ$ satisfies Serre's condition $(R_1)$ if and only if there is no family of holes of *dimension $d-1$. \item $\kQ$ satisfies Serre's condition $(S_2)$ if and only if every family of holes has *dimension $d-1$. \end{itemize} \end{theorem} \begin{proof} We start by proving the criterion for $\sdep \kQ = 1$.
-If $\sdim Q \geq 2$, then $\sdep \kQ = 1$ if and only if $\lochom{1} \neq 0$.
-This is equivalent to the existence of a zero-*dimensional family of holes by \ref{prop:H1}.
+The following holds: \begin{itemize} \item If $d \geq 2$, then $\sdep \kQ = 1$ if and only if there is a $0$-*dimensional family of holes. \item $Q$ is locally normal if and only if there is no family of holes of positive *dimension. \item $\kQ$ satisfies Serre's condition $(R_1)$ if and only if there is no family of holes of *dimension $d-1$. \item $\kQ$ satisfies Serre's condition $(S_2)$ if and only if every family of holes has *dimension $d-1$. \end{itemize} \end{theorem} \begin{proof} The statements about local normality and Serre's $(R_1)$ follow readily from our description of the families of holes as the associated primes of $\Quot$.
+For proving the criterion for $\sdep \kQ = 1$, recall that if $\sdim Q \geq 2$, then $\sdep \kQ = 1$ if and only if $\lochom{1} \neq 0$.
+This is equivalent to the existence of a zero-*dimensional family of holes by \Cref{prop:H1}.

-Next, we prove the criterion for local normality.
-Recall that $\kQ$ is locally normal if its localizations at all $1$-*dimensional faces are normal.
-By \ref{prop:locholes}, this is clearly equivalent to the statement that there are no families of holes of positive *dimension.

-To prove the criterion for Serre's condition $(R_1)$, recall $\kQ$ satisfies $R_1$ if and only if $\kQ[Q_F]$ is regular for every facet $F$.
-On the other hand, by \ref{prop:locholes}, $Q_F$ is normal for every facet if and only if there is no $(d-1)$-dimensional family of holes.
-Every $1$-*dimensional normal affine monoid is isomorphic to $\ZZ^m \oplus \NN$ for some $m \in \NN$.
-But these are exactly the $1$-*dimensional regular affine monoids, cf. \cite[Prop.
-4.45]{brunsgubel}.
+For Serre's criterion $(S_2)$, note that for any face $F$ of $Q$, it holds that $\sdep \kQ[Q_F] = 1$ if and only if $\dep \QuotF = 0$ (cf. \Cref{prop:dep}) and this is in turn equivalent to $\pF$ being an associated prime of $\Quot$.
+On the other hand, it holds that $\sdim \kQ[Q_F] = 1$ if and only if $F$ is a facet of $Q$.
+Therefore, Serre's condition $(S_2)$ is satisfied if and only if all associated primes of $\Quot$ are of dimension $d-1$. \end{proof}